Become a humanitarian aid worker abroad

 The Finnish Red Cross Field Communication Unit (FCU) produces written and audiovisual content primarily for the use of the Red Cross and media in Finland and abroad.
 The unit is unique within the International Red Cross and Red Crescent Movement.

-We are looking for multitalented communications professionals with strong cooperation and negotiation skills.
+We are looking for multitalented communication professionals with strong cooperation and negotiation skills.
 A flexible attitude is crucial, as work is often carried out in challenging and rapidly changing circumstances.

 The requirement is a degree from a university or university of applied sciences and a minimum of three years of post-graduate work experience suitable for international Red Cross and Red Crescent humanitarian work.
 Alternatively, eligibility can be demonstrated by possessing solid professional expertise in the field developed through several years of work experience suitable for international Red Cross and Red Crescent humanitarian work.